BPerezLamarque/Phylosignal_network/README.md

 ```

 (NB: RPANDA requires mpfr to be installed.
-If not already installed on your computer, please visit the [mpfr help page](https://www.mpfr.org/mpfr-current/mpfr.html)  for installation).
+If not already installed on your computer, you may get an error message.
+If so, please visit the [mpfr help page](https://www.mpfr.org/mpfr-current/mpfr.html) for installation).

 # Measuring the phylogenetic signal: